Should I part exchange my car?

 Can you part exchange for a cheaper car?

-With the cost of living crisis biting, some car owners are wondering if they can downsize their cars for models that are cheaper to purchase and run.
-In theory, a dealership may let you part exchange your car for a less expensive one.
-However, it’s less likely that they’ll agree to a deal where you get the difference as cash.
+With the cost of living crisis still looming large, some car owners wonder if they can downsize their cars for models that are cheaper to buy and run.
+A dealership may let you part exchange your vehicle for a less expensive one.
+However, they’ll be less likely to agree to a deal where you get the difference in money.

 How can I get the best part exchange deal?

-To get the best part exchange deal, you should go to the lengths of car preparation that you’d go to if you were selling outright.
-This means a thorough cleaning inside and out, and making any necessary repairs.
+To get the best part exchange deal, you should prepare the car as you would if you were selling outright.
+This means:

-For a quick transaction, it’s helpful to have all your necessary motoring and car ownership documents ready: MOT, V5C logbook, a finance settlement letter, etc. You should come prepared with the knowledge of what your car would be worth if you were selling.
-You should also research what you need to get from your next car and consider such factors as range, spec, and emissions rating.
+You should come prepared with the knowledge of what your car would be worth if you were selling it.
+You should also research what you need to get from your next car and consider factors such as:

-All that said, you will probably still get a better deal by selling your car.
+Having said that, you’ll probably still get a better deal by selling your car

 There are many things you can do to get your best part exchange deal.
 However, it is unlikely to ever get you a better price than if you sold your car.